pichim/PES_Board/docs/markdown/main_description.md

     while (true) {
         main_task_timer.reset();

+        // --- code that runs every cycle at the start goes here ---

         if (do_execute_main_task) {

         // --- code that runs when the blue button was pressed goes here ---